yycunc/FIREcaller/README.md

 rm_EBL <- TRUE
 ```

-The default setting is "TRUE" to remove the ENCODE blacklist regions.
+The default setting is "TRUE" to remove the ENCODE blacklist regions if gb is in c("hg19","GRCh38","mm9","mm10"), "FALSE" if not.

 #### Change the filtering threshold
 Users are able to change the filtering threshold, where if a cis-interaction is calculated by more than 25% bins that contains a mappability of 0, a GC content of 0 , or a effective fragment length of 0,then it is also filtered.